Teacher Professional Development

 Though most of the workshops can be booked individually, the classes build on one another to create a comprehensive whole.
 These workshops can be booked for your group on evenings, weekends, weekdays, or during school breaks.
 Available for groups of 10 teachers or more.
-To book these programs to take place at the Fleet Science Center or at your school, please contact the Fleet's Client Services Department at (619) 238-1233 x806.
+To book these programs to take place at the Fleet Science Center or at your school, please contact the Fleet Inquiry Institute at (619) 238-1233 x816.

 Comparing Approaches to Hands-On Science